 The Need for Front Loaders and Side Loaders

 With that being said, the waste management industry is going to have to change for the time being to meet different market demands.
-With commercial waste going down, front loaders are going to be needed less and less until the outbreak is over.
-Side loaders and rear loaders, trucks more suited to residential use, are going to be higher in demand.
+With commercial waste going down, front loader trucks are going to be needed less and less until the outbreak is over.
+Side loader garbage trucks and rear loader garbage trucks more suited to residential use, are going to be higher in demand.
 While an automated side loader is one of the best trucks you can get for residential routes, rear loaders will provide your business more flexibility in the future since they can also take on demanding commercial routes.

 Unfortunately, a garbage truck is a huge investment.
 Buying a new truck costs a lot of capital, and on top of that new trucks could easily take up to 6 months to arrive.
 If the truck is used, you’re uncertain about the quality and durability going forward.